thomasfevre/morphoallez/README.md

 USDC (USD Coin): Represents the primary stablecoin used for lending and borrowing.

-I fetched contract ABIs with the index add contract command along with the etherscan API KEY.
+I fetched contract ABIs with the rindexer add contract command along with the etherscan API KEY.